almeidaws/desafio-ios-gustavo-amaral/README.md

 ## Dark Mode, iPad, MacOS, portrait and landscape versions

-One of the huge benefits of using SwiftUI is that the same UI code can the used for three different platforms.
+One of the huge benefits of using SwiftUI is that the same UI code can be used for three different platforms.
 And because of that, the app works for *iPhone, iPad and MacOS*, on *different screens* sizes and on both *landscape and portrait* mode.
-Furthermore, it also has both *light and dark mode* version*.
+Furthermore, it also has both *light and dark mode* version.

 ![Presentation iPhones](https://github.com/almeidaws/desafio-ios-gustavo-amaral/blob/master/Doc/Presentation%20iPhones.png)
 ![Presentation iPads](https://github.com/almeidaws/desafio-ios-gustavo-amaral/blob/master/Doc/Presentation%20iPads.png)